Qix-/node-error-ex/README.md

     return value (but the stack can be modified directly).
   - `message`: if specified and is a function, return value is used as new `.message` value upon get.
-Passed the property value of the property named by key, and the existing message is passed as the second argument.
+Passed the property value of the property named by key, and the existing message is passed as the second argument as an array of lines (suitable for multi-line messages).

 Returns a constructor (Function) that can be used just like the regular Error constructor.